Austrian Crown Jewels: Empire of Austria

 The crown and the insignia of the Holy Roman Empire were kept at Nürnberg and were used only for coronation ceremonies.
 For all other occasions the emperors had to commission personal crowns, which (except for this one) have survived only in illustrations.
 This crown was originally the personal crown of emperor Rudolf II.
 It is one of the most important works of the European goldsmith's art.
 Luckily this personal crown was spared the fate of many other crowns and not broken up after the death of the emperor in 1612.

-The Rudolphian crown has three distinct, principal elements, which symbolise the right to rule: the circlet with its fleur-de-lis mounts in the shape of a royal crown (Rudolf II was the King of Bohemia and Hungary), the high arch descending from the imperial crown, and the golden mitre symbolising the divine right of the emperor to rule.
+The Rudolphian crown has three distinct, principal elements, which symbolise the right to rule: the circlet with its fleurs-de-lis mounts in the shape of a royal crown (Rudolf II was the King of Bohemia and Hungary), the high arch descending from the imperial crown, and the golden mitre symbolising the divine right of the emperor to rule.
 The pearls run in rows like lights.
 The crown is topped by a bluish-green emerald which symbolises heaven.

 In the four spherical triangles of the golden mitre, Rudolf is depicted in his four principal offices and titles: as victor over the Turks (Imperator), his coronation as Holy Roman emperor in Regensburg (Augustus), his ride up the coronation hill after his coronation as king of Hungary in Pozsony (in modern Slovak "Bratislava", in present-day Slovakia), and his procession at his coronation as king of Bohemia in Prague.
 The inscription inside the arch reads: RVDOLPHVS II ROM[ANORVM] IMP[ERATOR] AVGVSTUS HVNG[ARIAE] ET BOH[EMIAE] REX CONSTRVXIT MDCII (tr.
-"Rudolf II, Roman emperor, King of Hungary and Bohemia, made this in 1602").
+"Rudolf II, Emperor of the Romans, Augustus, King of Hungary and Bohemia, made this in 1602").

 The choice and number of the stones used have allegorical and mystical significance.
 Eight diamonds decorate the crown: eight is a holy number referring to the octagonal body of the imperial crown; the diamond is a symbol of Christ.

 Under threat from Napoleon, emperor Francis II dissolved the thousand-year old Holy Roman Empire and proclaimed the Austrian Empire on August 11, 1804.
 He did not use the crown of the Holy Roman Empire but the old crown of Rudolf II as the crown of the new empire.

 For more detailed information, see Imperial Crown of Austria.